 Bosherston Lakes (Lily Ponds) - 1.3 miles (Garden)

 Bosherston, St Michael and All Angels - 1.4 miles (Historic Church)

 St Twynnells Church - 2.2 miles (Historic Church)

 St Govan's Chapel - 2.3 miles (Historic Church)

-Nearest Accommodation to Stackpole, St James and St Elidyr Church:
+Nearest Holiday Cottages to Stackpole, St James and St Elidyr Church: